Julian22222/PRACTICE/Notes/Notes5.md

 4. Controller runs only if valid
 ```

-# real authentication systems there are usually two tokens
+# Real authentication systems there are usually two tokens

 1. Access Token
 2. Refresh Token